 - "C70 has adult-size room on comfortable, supportive seats.
 Many seat and steering-wheel adjustments make it easy to find a comfortable driving stance." -- Consumer Guide

 - "Rear seat legroom is a little tight, though it'll do for kids or even adults for short hops." -- Edmunds

 - "Long known for their comfortable seats, Volvo does not disappoint with the C70.
 Rear seat passengers also have a comfortable perch, but might find legroom a bit on the snug side." -- Kelley Blue Book

 - "Getting in and out of the two-door C70 was a struggle for my kids.
 They're 6 and 8, so mostly this had to do with patience, which they have very little of most of the time.
 Remembering to move the seat belt out of the way when getting in and out was the biggest problem." -- Mother Proof

 Volvo interiors are known for their thoughtful design and clean styling.
 The C70 fits that description well.
 Reviewers say its interior materials are appropriate for the price range and most controls are intuitive.
 However, the optional navigation system is almost universally disliked by test drivers, so you might want to pay careful attention on the test drive to be certain you are comfortable with the C70’s unique controls.

-Some complain that the standard stereo sounds cheap, but most reviewers rave about the optional sound system for its audiophile-level sound quality.
-We should note, however, that the Volkswagen Eos also earns praise for its stereo system.
+Some complain that the standard stereo sounds cheap, but most reviewers rave about the optional sound system for its excellent sound quality.

 - "The gauges are large and legible, but LCD climate and audio displays lack contrast, causing them to wash out in certain light conditions." -- Consumer Guide